 Our project design demonstrates a rationale.
-It is important to note that according to ED definitions in the FSCS notice (34 CF 75.210):

-demonstrates a rationale means a key project component included in the project's logic model is informed by research or evaluation findings that suggest the project component is likely to improve relevant outcomes.
+It is important to note that according to demonstrates a rationale means a key project component included in the project's logic model is informed by research or evaluation findings that suggest the project component is likely to improve relevant outcomes.